9 Facts About VA Home Loans Veterans Do Not know

 Check the list of approved condo communities prior to entering into a real estate purchase contract.

 To Summarize The 9 Facts About VA Loans Home Buyers Do Not Know

-Here are the nine facts about VA Loans Home Buyers Do Not Know that we covered on this BLOG written by Quiana Williams of Gustan Cho Associates:
+Here are the nine facts about VA Loans Home Buyers Do Not Know that we covered in this BLOG at Gustan Cho Associates:

 - 100% down payment and no closing costs

 - Borrowers can qualify for VA Loans one year into Chapter 13 Bankruptcy and there is no waiting period after Chapter 13 Bankruptcy discharged date